MetaSys-LISBP/PhysioFit/docs/installation.rst

 configured on your computer, we recommend that you follow the instructions from `Anaconda <https://www.anaconda.com/download/>`_.

-To install PhysioFit 2.0 using Python's built-in installer, you can just run the following command in a terminal:
+To install PhysioFit using Python's built-in installer, you can just run the following command in a terminal:

 .. code-block:: bash

     pip install physiofit

-We recommend you create isolated environments for each python tool you install in your system using the python built-in `venv <https://docs.python.org/3/library/venv.html>`_ package or `Anaconda <https://www.anaconda.com/products/individual>`_.
+.. tip::  We recommend the creation of isolated environments for each python tool you install in your system using the python built-in `venv <https://docs.python.org/3/library/venv.html>`_ package or `Anaconda <https://www.anaconda.com/products/individual>`_.

 If this method does not work, you should ask your local system administrator or the IT department "how to install a Python 3 package from PyPi" on your computer.